2024-learn/kubernetes-in-depth/README.md

     - Minor versions are released every few months with new features and functionalities
     - Patches are released more often with critical bug fixes
     - There are also aplha and beta releases; all the bug-fixes and releases first get into an alpha release where the new features are disabled e.g. (v1.0.0-alpha), then the beta release where the code is well-tested, new features enabled by default (e.g. v1.0.0-beta), then they make the way into a main stable release (e.g. v1.0.0)
-  - The ETCD clusters and CoreDNS servers (dependencies) have their own versions separate from the kube-apiserver, controller manager, kube-scheduler, kubelet, kube-proxy, kubectl (core control panel components); as they are separate projects
+  - The ETCD clusters and CoreDNS servers (dependencies) have their own versions separate from the kube-APIserver, controller manager, kube-scheduler, kubelet, kube-proxy, kubectl (core control panel components); as they are separate projects
   - References:
     - https://github.com/kubernetes/community/tree/master/contributors/design-proposals
     - https://github.com/kubernetes/design-proposals-archive/blob/main/release/versioning.md